Go Back

 Method

 2. Once puree is fully chilled and slightly thickened, combine it with 1 egg white in the bowl of a stand mixer fitted with whisk attachment.
-Beat on high speed for 8-10 minutes or until mixture is thick and stiff peaks form.
+Beat on 8-10 min on high speed or until mixture is thick and stiff peaks form.
+While the blackberry/egg white mixture is going, proceed with step 3.

-3. In a medium saucepan, stir together 1/3 cup water, 2 tsp agar agar and 1 cup sugar.
-Place over medium heat, bring to a boil then reduce heat to a low boil and cook for 5 minutes, whisking constantly until syrup has thickened and pours from a spoon without dribbling.
+3. In a medium sauce pan, stir together 1/3 cup water, 2 tsp agar agar and 1 cup sugar.
+Place over medium heat, bring to a boil then reduce heat to a low boil and cook 5 minutes, whisking constantly until syrup has thickened and pours from a spoon without dribbling.
 Remove from heat.

 5. Right away, transfer mixture to a piping bag fitted with a Wilton 1M large open star tip and pipe roses onto parchment-lined baking sheet, keeping the roses even in width/size.